temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 <br>
 </br>

-Following the 202010 release, you can find below and example of the before and after components name and structure (where N/A is present the component folder was not present in the old folder structure).
+With the 202010 platform release, you can find below and example of the before and after components name and structure (where N/A is present the component folder was not present in the old folder structure).

 | BEFORE                     | AFTER                                    | PREVIOUS FORMAT   SUPPORTED                                    | CURRENT FORMAT   SUPPORTED                                                                                                                                                                    | NOTES AND   CHANGES IN THE EXISTING FUNCTIONALITY                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |----------------------------|------------------------------------------|----------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|